-Frank Juarez is a gallery director, art educator, artist, author, advocate, and community arts leader.
+Frank Juárez is a former gallery director, award winning art educator, artist, author, art coach, and community arts leader.

-Frank brings over a decade of art education and arts management experience organizing local and regional art exhibitions, community art events, facilitating presentations, supporting artists through grant programs, and professional development workshops.
+Juárez brings two decades of art education and arts management experience organizing local and regional art exhibitions, community art events, facilitating presentations, supporting artists through grant programs, and professional development workshops.
 This has placed him in the forefront of promoting Wisconsin artists, networking, and attracting regional and national artists to collaborate and exhibit in Wisconsin.

 Sally Carson is a freelance graphic designer who focuses on logo and branding for small local companies.
 She strives to assist people who need full brand identity and build their concept into something they can be proud of and be excited to present.
 She also creates works for layout design for circular publications and of books.
 Sally is also working on developing repeating pattern design for paper and fabric applications.
 Sally takes opportunities to capture moments and develop her photography knowledge during events she attends.